-However, in this paper we will consider a hierarchical multi-class classification setting.
-Hence, we assume that a domain expert has defined a hierarchy over the class space, in the form of a tree structure $\calT$ that contains in general $M$ nodes. $\calVT=\{v_1,\ldots,v_M\}$ will denote the set of nodes and every node identifies a set of classes.
-As special cases, the root $v_1$ represents the class space $\calY$, and the leaves represent individual classes -- see Figure~\ref{fig:hierarchy:ex} for a simple example.
-In hierarchical classification, one typically makes the strong restriction $\sety \in \calVT$ for predicted sets -- see e.g.~\citet{bi15bohmlc}.
-The probability mass $P(v\,|\,\bx)$ of such a set can be computed using the chain rule of probability:
+In this paper, we will consider a hierarchical multi-class classification setting.
+Hence, we assume that a domain expert has defined a hierarchy over the class space, in the form of a tree structure $\calT$ that in general contains $M$ nodes. $\calVT=\{v_1,\ldots,v_M\}$ will denote the set of nodes and every node identifies a set of classes.
+As special cases, the root $v_1$ represents the class space $\calY$, and the leaves represent individual classes; see Figure~\ref{fig:hierarchy:ex} for a simple example.
+In hierarchical classification, the strong restriction $\sety \in \calVT$ is typically made for predicted sets; see e.g.\ \citet{bi15bohmlc}.
+The probability mass of such a set can be computed as $P(v\,|\,\bx) = \sum_{c \in v} P(c\,|\,\bx)$, or by using the chain rule of probability:

 where $\mathrm{Path}(v)$ is a set of nodes on the path connecting the node $v$ and the root of the tree structure. $\mathrm{pa}(v)$ gives the parent of node $v$ and $P(v \,|\, \mathrm{pa}(v), \bx)$ represents the branch probability of node $v$ given its parent $\mathrm{pa}(v)$.
 Note that for the root node $v_1$ one has $P(v_1 \,|\, \mathrm{pa}(v_1), \bx) = 1$.
 In Figure~\ref{fig:hierarchy:ex}, the branch probabilities of the root node $v_1$ are given by $P(v_2 \,|\, v_1, \bx) = 0.485$ and $P(v_3 \,|\, v_1, \bx) = 0.515$.
 In order to estimate the branch probabilities, one can train any multi-class probabilistic classifier in each internal node of the tree.
 Classical models of that kind include nested dichotomies~\citep{fox97reg,frank04nested,melnikov18nested}, conditional probability estimation trees~\citep{beygelzimer09cpte} and probabilistic classifier trees~\citep{dembczynski16consistencyop}.
 In neural networks with a hierarchical softmax output layer, all nodes are trained simultaneously~\citep{morin05hiers}.